cbfannin/ahk_for_gaming/GTAV/README.md

 ### Lamar: [mk] + H (H is for Homie)
 ### Lester: [mk] + L
 ### Mechanic: [mk] + G (G is for Garage)
+**Notes**
+* When you call the mechanic it is assumed you are requesting a persnoal vehicle.
+This sets your Personal Vehicle as being checked out allowing you to use the Personal Vehicle hotkey ([mk] + V) to return it.
 ### Merryweather: [mk] + M
 ### Mors Mutual: [mk] + I (I is for Insurance)
 ### Pegasus: [mk] + P